mveeprojects/NginxToxiproxyByEndpoint/README.md

 `localhost[:80]/goodbye` -> `toxiproxy:8081/goodbye` -> `wiremock_b:8081/goodbye`

-You'll notice that the response times are different, this is because the `goodbye` endpoint routes through to a wiremock host which has had a toxicity of 5 second latency applied to it via Toxiproxy.
+You'll notice that the response times are different, this is because the `goodbye` endpoint routes through to a wiremock host which has had a toxicity of 5 second latency applied to it via Toxiproxy, the `hello` endpoint routes through to the other wiremock host which has a toxicity of 2 seconds latency applied to it.

 ### To run this example locally